 At the moment, Dreampop seems to be a catch-all term for dreamy indiepop that certainly isn’t bound to “guitar-only” anymore: it has become a type of indie-hybrid that’s flirts with 70’s and 80’s pop and in which electropop, sophistipop, nu-disco go hand-in-hand with the ethereal soundscapes, washes of reverberated guitar, and gossamer vocals.
 Literally anything goes these days!
 Recently, bands like Wild Nothing and Japanse Breakfast even started introducing instruments like, for instance, the saxophone into their songs: something which, I can assure you, was unthinkable back in the heydays of shoegaze.
 The new dreampop, or chill wave/ glo-fi, as it is sometimes called, is therefore quite different from its former, original state and also different from shoegaze which, as a genre stayed mainly dominated by the guitar effect pedal wall of noise, and uses little or no other non-guitar electronics (although boundaries are often as hazy as the sound itself).

 The new dreampop scene is dominated by bigger bands like Wild Nothing, Craft Spells and DIIV but also seems to have quite a few sub-categories like neo-jangle (Real Estate, Hazel English), surf-sunshine-pop oriented (Beach Fossils, Surf Rock is Dead) psych-pop influenced ( Death of Pop, Hoops), electro-pop based (Alvvays, Small Black, Brothertiger, Frankie Rose) or retro-inspired (Carrol, Rosemary Fairweather, Men I Trust) or just general dreamy indie (JaySom, Winter) .
-Possibilities seem to be endless here.
-Well, who cares, as long as the music enables us to drift off on iridescent clouds to a land of eternal summers and look down with a smile on the grey grind of life below.
+Possibilities seem to be endless here, but in the end, the idea serves a similar purpose: lift us up to drift off on our iridescent clouds to a land of eternal summers and look down with a smile on the grey grind of life below.